atlassian/data-center-helm-charts/src/main/logging/README.md

      --override-existing-serviceaccounts
 ```

-To confirm that service account with arn of the IAM role is annotated:
+To confirm that the service account with an Amazon Resource Name (ARN) of the IAM role is annotated:
 ```shell script
 $ kubectl describe serviceaccount fluent-bit
 Name: fluent-bit